CS5008-Khoury/Homework-Sorts/Report.md

 #### 7.2 Time Complexity
 What is the average time complexity of your algorithm?

-### 8. Modern Sort
+## Technical Interview Practice Questions

+For both these questions, are you are free to use what you did as the last section on the team activities/answered as a group, or you can use a different question.

+1. Select one technical interview question (this module or previous) from the [technical interview list](https://github.com/CS5008-khoury-lionelle/Resources/blob/main/TechInterviewQuestions.md) below and answer it in a few sentences.
+You can use any resource you like to answer the question.

+2. Select one coding question (this module or previous) from the [coding practice repository](https://github.com/CS5008-khoury-lionelle/Resources/blob/main/LeetCodePractice.md) and include a c file with that code with your submission.
+Make sure to add comments on what you learned, and if you compared your solution with others.
+3.

+## Deeper Thinking
 Sorting algorithms are still being studied today.
 They often include a statistical analysis of data before sorting.
 This next question will require some research, as it isn't included in class content.
 When you call `sort()` or `sorted()` in Python 3.6+, what sort is it using?

-#### 8.1 Visualize
+#### Visualize
 Find a graphic / visualization (can be a youtube video) that demonstrates the sort in action.

-#### 8.2 Big O
+#### Big O
 Give the worst and best case time-complexity, and examples that would generate them.

 <hr>

 ## References
 Add your references here.
 A good reference includes an inline citation, such as [1] , and then down in your references section, you include the full details of the reference.
-Computer Science research often uses [IEEE] or [ACM Reference format].
+Use [ACM Reference format].

-[1] Reference info, date, etc.
+1. Reference info, date, etc.
+2. ...